Eschatologue/CM_wiki/docs/spells/4th-level.md

 At the end of each of its turns, an affected target can make a Wisdom Saving Throw.
 If it succeeds, this effect ends for that target.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the radius of the sphere increases by 5 feet for each slot level above 4th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the radius of the sphere increases by 5 feet for each slot level above 4th.

 ### Conjure Minor Elementals
 *4th-level conjuration*